Core concepts of qblox-scheduler#

 In a minimal setup, only the hardware configuration is required.
 Providing it to the

-pulses and acquisition operations, without the introducing notion of device under test
+acquisition operations, without the introducing notion of device under test and gates.

 Example of a hardware configuration dictionary